zeek/zeek/frameworks/broker.rst

-One example strategy is to use Highest Random Weight (HRW) hashing to partition data tables amongst the pool of all proxy nodes.  e.g. using :bro:see:`Cluster::publish_hrw`.
+One example strategy is to use Highest Random Weight (HRW) hashing to partition data tables amongst the pool of all proxy nodes.  e.g. using :zeek:see:`Cluster::publish_hrw`.
 This could allow clusters to be scaled more easily than the approach of "the entire data set gets synchronized to all nodes" as the solution to memory limitations becomes "just add another proxy node".
 It may also take away some of the